VitorBSP/erfG/readme.md

 Empirical evidences shows that the proposed family may solve issues of flat or quasi-red likelihoods in some baselines.Due to great applied potential of the new model, this package provides a computational implementation of the erf-$G$ family.
-The density, distribution ande quantile functions,  besides functions to generates the erf-$G$  random variables are implemented.
+The density, distribution and quantile functions,  besides functions to generates the erf-$G$  random variables are implemented.